Omnija/Snack-World-3ds-Translations/README.md

 ### Description:
 We are not Japanese or translators, but we decided to pick this up as a side project due to a huge amount of requests.
-This will ONLY be a UI translation and we will not translate the story.
+This is not a UI only translation anymore, it has become a more then UI translation.

 This is our first translation attempt and we will do the best we can.
-We will not be using the localization from the Switch version.
-If you have any questions feel free to contact me.
+If you have any questions feel free to contact us.

 ## Version: 3.2